BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyMathFun.md

 def anyNegative(num1, num2, num3, num4):
   # convert all four argument variables to float
   # your code goes here.
 MUST use an if-then statement
   return

-# Given three numbers as arguments, return the smallest number
-def minimumValue(num1, num2, num3):
-  # convert all three argument variables to int
-  # your code goes here.
-Must use if-then statements
-  return